 “Well”, you start, “I’m David, I’m 44 years old, I’m an accountant, I am married with two children… I…”

-Slenderman slaps your head from behind and glares at you:
+Slenderman slaps your head from behind glaring at you:

 “Who are you?”